sampsyo/cs6120/content/blog/2019-09-25-function-calls.md

              max_size=3)
 ```

-Instructions are built up compositionally, using a `draw` primitive that automatically explores the specified space of the constitiant parts.
+Instructions are built up compositionally, using a `draw` primitive that automatically explores the specified space of the constituent parts.
 For example, constant instructions are generated with:

 ```
 types = sampled_from(["int", "bool"])

 @composite
 def bril_constant_instr(draw):
-    typee = draw(types)
+    type = draw(types)
     if (type == "int"):
         value = draw(sampled_from(range(100)))
     elif (type == "bool"):